tomberek/mcm/manual/ii.md

 in the prosecution of the accused.

-"Military judge" means an official of a general or special
+(10) "Military judge" means an official of a general or special

  court-martial detailed in accordance with section 826 of this title (article

  26). --LSQP--_See also_ R.C.M.
 103(15).--RSQP--

-REPEALED
+(11) REPEALED

 --LSQP--Note: The definition for "law specialist" was repealed by Public Law 109-241, title II, --SECT-- 218(a)(1), July 11, 2006, 120 Stat.
 256. The text was stricken but subsequent paragraphs were not renumbered.--RSQP--

-"Legal officer" means any commissioned officer of the
+(12) "Legal officer" means any commissioned officer of the

 Navy, Marine Corps, or Coast Guard designated to perform legal duties for

 a command.

-"Judge Advocate" means-
+(13) "Judge Advocate" means-

-an officer of the Judge Advocate General's Corps of the Army or
+(A) an officer of the Judge Advocate General's Corps of the Army or

 Navy;

-an officer of the Air Force or the Marine Corps who is designated
+(B) an officer of the Air Force or the Marine Corps who is designated

 as a judge advocate; or

-a commissioned officer of the Coast Guard designated for special duty (law).
+(C) a commissioned officer of the Coast Guard designated for special duty (law).

-"Classified information" (A) means any information or
+(14) "Classified information" (A) means any information or

 material that has been determined by an official of the United States pursuant